isabeleeh/CS50X-FP/README.md

 5. The project will allow users to export one .csv file to local computer.
 Currently only 'Name' and 'Amount' fields are provided.

+6. The project will allow users to add some daily/routine prescriptions such as 生脉散 so that users do not need to type them in the 'Prescription' field manually.

-6. Please be noted that above is just phase I requirements.
+7. Please be noted that above is just phase I requirements.
 Moving forward, more feaures might be added, such as replenish price record, usage record, herbs usage trending analysis, etc.

 #### Files Usage And Explaination:
 1. Python files